The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016. Here's how it happened.

 Solving the Issue

-That brought them down to the next option, which was to exercise a hard fork on the Ethereum blockchain.
+That brought them down to the next option: to exercise a hard fork on the Ethereum blockchain.
 The goal was to overwrite the history and restore the stolen Ethers.
 It would simply remove the funds in The DAO to another safe haven where the funds would be secured.
-In other words, this would reverse all transactions that happened after the starting point of the work.
+In other words, this would reverse all transactions after the work's starting point.

 The supporters basically argued that no one should be able to gain profits after plundering funds in blockchain and returning the lost funds would solve the issue as well as stabilize the price of Ether in the first instance.
 According to them, the hack was too big to let go, and the community should unite to find a solution to the matter.